If you're looking to buy a partial ownership stake in

 It should be mentioned that these projections are based on non-GAAP

-The current dividend of IBM is well-covered by its
+The current dividend of Cisco is well-covered by its

-for earnings per share growth in the high single-digit to low
+earnings per share growth on the horizon, the company's low free